What are the tonsils and adenoids?

 - Ear Pain.
 Ear pain is VERY common after tonsillectomy.
 It is usually due to referred pain from the healing tonsil area.
 It usually worsens 4-8 days after surgery and then gradually improves.
 The ear pain is typically treated in the same manner as the throat pain.

 - Bad Breath.
 This is normal.
 It comes from a white to yellowish scab that forms over the tonsil surgery site.
 You can help your child’s breath by giving him a mild salt-water mixture to gargle.
 After gargling, your child may spit up some bloody mucus.
 The scab breaks off during healing within 5 to 10 days and the bad breath will go away.

 - Bleeding.
-There should be no bleeding from the nose or mouth after your child returns home.
+There should be minimal bleeding from the nose or mouth after your child returns home.
 Get up to check on your child once or twice during the first night after surgery.
 If there is any bleeding, take the child to the emergency room immediately.
-The ear, nose, and throat (ENT) doctor on call will check your child.
-Between the 5th and 10th days after surgery, the scab breaks off the surgery site and your child may spit up some bloody mucus.
+Between the 5th and 10th days after surgery, the scab breaks off the surgery site and your child may spit up some bright red blood.
 If this occurs, have the patient gargle or drink ice water in an attempt to decrease the bleeding.
-If the bleeding does not stop in 20 to 30 minutes, bring your child to the emergency room.
+If the bleeding does not stop in 15 to 20 minutes, bring your child to the emergency room.